ktdreyer/gitlab-repo-audit/docs/spec.md

 ## Purpose

 Index GitLab repositories and generate reports for migration planning.
-Built to support the AIPCC GitLab-to-GitHub migration (AIPCC-15934), starting with the `redhat/rhel-ai/ci-cd` namespace and scaling to all ~2000 repos under `redhat/rhel-ai/*`.
+Built to support the AIPCC-15934, starting with the `redhat/rhel-ai/ci-cd` namespace and scaling to all ~2000 repos under `redhat/rhel-ai/*`.

 ## CLI